lucidrains/video-diffusion-pytorch/README.md

 - [ ] relative positional encodings in attention (space and time)
 - [ ] wire up text conditioning, use classifier free guidance
 - [ ] find a good torchvideo-like library (torchvideo seems immature) for training on fireworks
+- [ ] consider doing a 3d version of CLIP, so one can eventually apply the lessons of DALL-E2 to video

 ## Citations